← Back to Blog

 The clearest reading of the NZ numbers is this:

-If that continues, New Zealand will keep producing a strange mix of widespread AI use and low-confidence AI practice.
+If that continues, New Zealand keeps producing a strange mix of widespread AI use and low-confidence AI practice.

 That is what real AI literacy looks like.
 Not just tool exposure, but shared judgment, safe habits, and repeatable work.